ucf-cs/Tervel/docs/tervel-user-manual.md

 * `system_name`: A string to describe the machine the test is running on.
 * `papi_flag`: Performance API flags
 * `misc_flags`: Any flags that don't fit into the other categories should go here.
 * `thread_levels`: An array listing the different numbers of threads the tests should be ran with.
-Powers of two reccomended.
+Powers of two recommended.
 * `disable_thread_join`: A bool that enables skipping of the thread join command, useful if deadlock may occur.
 * `verbose`: A bool that if true, verbose output is used.
 * `exe_prefix`: Flags that must go before the executable.
 Usually used for likwid.